LiamBaisley/MiniQueue/README.md

 ## Todo
   - Create topics?
 Or some kind of queue separation
   - Queue length and message size restrictions
+  - Confirmation of message consumption